vortexmakes/RKH/demo/cross/shared/platform/arm-cortex/ksdk_os/ucosiii/frdm-k64f/kds/readme.txt

 - Tracing info through SDA Virtual COM interface at 115200 8N1.
 - Debugging info through UART3 at 115200 8N1 on J1 pins: 2(RXD), 4(TXD).
 - FRDMK64F is compatible with R3 shields, <A HREF="http://shieldlist.org/
-cutedigi/rs232"> CuteDigi RS232 Shield can be used to adapt to RS232 levels the debugging info.
+cutedigi/rs232">CuteDigi RS232 Shield</A> can be used to adapt to RS232 levels
+the debugging info.

 */